Advice for people who receive care at home arranged through Adult Social Care

 Home care providers are following Public Health England advice on steps for home care providers to maintain delivery of care.

-If you arrange your care at home directly through an agency
+Advice for people who arrange care at home directly through an agency

 All home care providers have business continuity plans in place to ensure they are able to continue to provide the care you need, which they will be able to share with you.
 If the agency you use is unable to provide the care you need, and you are worried about what this means for you, please contact Adult Social Care via email or phone: 020 7974 4000 (option 1).